Open-Attestation/adr/configurable_dapp_usability.md

 1. Render a form
 2. Transform inputs from a form into structured data
+3. Ties a input field to a token address (if the output is a token)

 This presents a familiar interface for the clerk to perform data entry on a form.